cymondez/nest-simple-config/README.md

 export class AppModule {}
 ```

-### Typed Configuration Options
+## 🔒 Typed Configuration Options

-> **New in version 2.0.0**: Typed Configuration Options provide enhanced type safety and validation for your configuration objects.
+> **✨ New in version 2.0.0**: Enhanced type safety and validation for your configuration objects.

-For better type safety and validation, you can use typed configuration options with class-validator decorators.
+For applications requiring strong typing and validation, you can use typed configuration options with class-validator decorators.

 #### Define Configuration Classes